Divya-Barvalia/Monitoring-With-Splunk/README.md

 <h2>Setting up Active Directory Domain</h2>

 <p>
 Before configuring Splunk, a basic Active Directory domain was created on the same Windows Server 2022 instance.
 A test user was added to verify login functionality.
 Initially, logging in failed because the user lacked administrative privileges (since I was using the same Windows 2022 Server VM to login with the test user).
 To resolve this, the test user was added to the <strong>“Domain Admins”</strong> group via Group Policy.
 After this change, login succeeded.
-The user was also set to reset their password upon first login which worked as intended.
+The user was also configured to reset their password upon first login which worked as intended.
 </p>

 <hr/>